"I know the limitations of my ADS-B weather for thunderstorms. But what does ATC have available these days? And how can I use that?" — Steve B.

-ATC radar is primarily designed for control and separation of traffic.
+“It depends upon who you’re talking to and how bad the storms are.
+However, ATC radar is designed primarily for control and separation of traffic.
 Weather avoidance is a secondary function.

-But, even though the terminal radars have a quicker update than the enroute, neither is designed for weather penetration.
-In times of heavy weather, the controller may have to turn down or even turn off the weather returns just to see aircraft returns – so you can’t really rely on it for weather avoidance.”
+Even though the terminal radars have a quicker update than the enroute, neither is designed for weather penetration.
+In times of heavy weather, the controller may have to turn down or even turn off the weather returns just to see aircraft returns, so you can’t really rely on it for weather avoidance.

 Your goal and planning should be never to get yourself in a situation where you must rely on ATC weather radar to negotiate severe weather.
 But if it happens, knowing the capabilities and limitations of different ATC radar depictions can help you escape a bad situation.“

 Assume you're flying in the clouds.
 The controller suggests a heading to avoid rough weather ahead.
 But your ADS-B display shows that heading takes you into rough weather.
 Who would you trust?